morethanthemes/bluemasters/README.md

-Blue Masters
+BlueMasters
 ==========

-This repository contains the Drupal installation that runs at [drupalizing.com](http://drupalizing.com) and demonstrates the [“Blue Masters”](http://drupal.org/project/bluemasters) Drupal theme.
+This repository contains the Drupal installation that runs at [drupalizing.com](http://drupalizing.com) and demonstrates the [“BlueMasters”](http://drupal.org/project/bluemasters) Drupal theme.
 We use this repository in order to maintain the above mentioned site and develop the corresponding theme.

 You are welcome however to grab this code and have the demonstration site running on your end.
 By doing this you have the chance to see the ["Blue Masters" theme in action](http://demo.drupalizing.com/?theme=bluemasters) exactly the way it looks like on our demo.